hyunjunian/Poor-Charlie-s-Almanack/en.md

 One of the most extreme examples is in the investment management field.
 Suppose you’re the manager of a mutual fund, and you want to sell more.
 People commonly come to the following answer: You raise the commissions, which, of course, reduces the number of units of real investments delivered to the ultimate buyer, so you’re increasing the price per unit of real investment that you’re selling the ultimate customer.
 And you’re using that extra commission to bribe the customer’s purchasing agent.
 You’re bribing the broker to betray his client and put the client’s money into the high-commission product.
 This has worked to produce at least a trillion dollars of mutual fund sales.

 This tactic is not an attractive part of human nature, and I want to tell you that I pretty completely avoided it in my life.
 I don’t think it’s necessary to spend your life selling what you would never buy.
 Even though it’s legal, I don’t think it’s a good idea.
 But you shouldn’t accept all my notions, because you’ll risk becoming unemployable.
 You shouldn’t take my notions unless you’re willing to risk being unemployable by all but a few.

-> You shouldn’t take my notions unless you’re willing to risk being unemployable by all but a few.
->

 I think my experience with my simple question is an example of how little synthesis people get, even in advanced academic settings, considering economic questions.
 Obvious questions, with such obvious answers.
 Yet people take four courses in economics, go to business school, have all these IQ points, and write all these essays, but they can’t synthesize worth a damn.